Search

 Understanding the Numbers on a Sprayer Nozzle: A Comprehensive Guide

 It is no secret that there are quite a few options when it comes to sprayer tips.
-In fact, our catalog has over 30 pages dedicated to different spray nozzles!
+In fact, our Liquid Handling Catalog has over 30 pages dedicated to different spray nozzles!
 Fortunately, there is an international standard in place to ensure the consistency and performance of sprayer nozzles used in agriculture.
 This is crucial because nozzles need to perform reliably to apply pesticides, herbicides, and fertilizers effectively.

 This standard, specifically known as ISO 10625, defines these specific nozzle characteristics: spray pattern, flow rate, and droplet size.
 The standard achieves this by implementing a numbering system that helps identify and categorize nozzles based on their performance characteristics and specifications.